Vitor-Benosse/Vitor-Benosse/README.md

 I'm a Full Stack Developer from Brazil 💚, **18 years old** 👶🏻 and **1 year of coding** 🧐.

-* 🌱 I’m currently learning Reactjs, React Native, Nodejs and native Android Development with Kotlin.
+* 🌱 I’m currently learning native Android development with Kotlin.
-* 👽 Learning any tecnology that apears on my way.

 ----